Aaron Violi

-Aaron Violi is an Australian politician who was elected as the Liberal Party member for the Division of Casey in Victoria in May 2022, succeeding Tony Smith.
+Aaron Violi (born 6 August 1984) is an Australian politician.
+He is a member of the Liberal Party and has served in the House of Representatives since the 2022 federal election, representing the Victorian seat of Casey.

 Early life and education

-Violi was born in Melbourne after his parents emigrated from Italy to Silvan, Victoria in 1953.
+Violi was born in Canberra after his father emigrated from Calabria to Silvan, Victoria in 1953.
 He was educated at Yarra Glen Primary School and Mount Lilydale Mercy College.
 He attained a Bachelor of Arts (with Honours) at La Trobe University, then a Masters of Business Administration (MBA) at Deakin University.

-Pre-Political Career
+Pre-political career

 After graduating in 2007, Violi commenced work with food manufacturer Yarra Valley Snack Foods, leading the sales team for seven years, before moving to Mars Australia.
 In 2019, he transitioned into the digital economy taking up a role at a tech startup, Ritual.

 Politics

 Before standing for parliament himself, Violi worked as an adviser to Senator James Paterson.

 Violi was elected to represent Casey on 21 May 2022 replacing the retired Tony Smith.
-He was elected with a margin of 1.5%.
+He was elected with a margin of 1.5 points.

+As of October 2025, Violi is aligned with the ‘old guard' National Right faction of the Liberal Party.

+Violi was re-elected in the 2025 Australian federal election.
+He narrowly defeated Labor candidate Naomi Oakley on second preferences.
+After the election he was appointed as the Liberal Party's chief whip in the House of Representatives.

+In November 2025, as part of an internal Liberal Party debate on climate change action, Violi was one of a small number of Liberal members of the House of Representatives representing capital city seats who spoke in favour of dumping the Liberal Party’s previously held climate policy of reaching net zero emissions by 2050.

+Personal life

+Violi lives in Lilydale with his wife Rachel Violi and two children.